boazbk/tcs/lec_04_code_and_data.md

 We can take a leap of faith and stipulate that Boolean circuits (or equivalently NAND-CIRC programs) do actually encapsulate _every_ computation that we can think of.
-Such a statement (in the realm of infinite functions, which we'll encounter in [chaploops](){.ref}) is typically attributed to Alonzo Church and Alan Turing, and in that context is known as the _Church Turing Thesis_.
+Such a statement (in the realm of infinite functions, which we'll encounter in [chaploops](){.ref}) is typically attributed to Alonzo Church and Alan Turing, and in that context is known as the _Church-Turing Thesis_.
 As we will discuss in future lectures, the Church-Turing Thesis is not a mathematical theorem or conjecture.
 Rather, like theories in physics, the Church-Turing Thesis is about mathematically modeling the real world.
 In the context of finite functions, we can make the following informal hypothesis or prediction: